OpenEvalProject/evals/manuscripts/elife-95125/v1/manuscript.md

 In summary, the linear Fisher kernel has the highest prediction accuracy of the time-varying methods, significantly outperforming the linear naïve kernel which does not take the geometry of the HMM parameters into account.
 The linear Fisher kernel also has a higher prediction accuracy than several methods using time-averaged FC features, but it is outperformed by time-averaged methods that work in tangent space.

-## The linear Fisher kernel has a lower risk of excessive errors and is more robust than other methods
+### The linear Fisher kernel has a lower risk of excessive errors and is more robust than other methods

 We now show empirically that the linear Fisher kernel is more reliable than other kernels, both in terms of risk of large errors and in terms of robustness over CV iterations.

 The linear versions of the Fisher kernel and the naïve normalised kernel had the overall lowest risk of large errors among the time-varying methods, as shown in Figure 2c.
 We assessed the risk of large errors (NMAXAE >10), very large errors (NMAXAE >100), and extreme errors (NMAXAE >1,000), corresponding to one, two, and three orders of magnitude of the range of the actual variable.
 For the Fisher kernel, the risk of large errors is low: 0% in the linear version κFl and 0.029% in the Gaussian version κFg.
 That means that the linear Fisher kernel never makes large errors exceeding the range of the actual variable by orders of magnitude.
 In the naïve kernel, both the linear κNl and the Gaussian version κNg have a low risk of large errors at 0.057% for the linear version and 0.029% for the Gaussian version.
 While the linear naïve normalised kernel κNNl has a 0% risk of large errors, its Gaussian version κNNg has the overall highest risk of large errors at 1.229%, a risk of very large errors at 0.143%, and even a risk of extreme errors at 0.029%.
 The KL divergence model κKL has a 0.686% risk of large errors and a 0.029% risk of very large errors.
 The time-averaged KL divergence model performs slightly better than the time-varying KL divergence, but also has a risk of large errors at 0.600%.
 The other time-averaged models had no risk of excessive errors.
 The maximum error distributions are shown in Figure 2c.

-A reason for the higher risk of large errors in the Gaussian kernels is likely that the radius τ of the radial basis function needs to be selected (using cross-validation), introducing an additional factor of variability and leaving more room for error.
-Figure 2—figure supplement 4 shows the relation between the estimated hyperparameters (the regularisation parameter λ and the radius τ of the radial basis function) and how large errors in the predictions may be related to poor estimation of these parameters.
+A reason for the higher risk of large errors in the Gaussian kernels is likely that the radius $\tau$ of the radial basis function needs to be selected (using cross-validation), introducing an additional factor of variability and leaving more room for error.
+Figure 2—figure supplement 4 shows the relation between the estimated hyperparameters (the regularisation parameter $\lambda$ and the radius $\tau$ of the radial basis function) and how large errors in the predictions may be related to poor estimation of these parameters.

 With respect to robustness, we found that the linear Fisher kernel κFl had the most robust performance among the time-varying methods, and the Ridge regression model in Riemannian space among the time-averaged methods, on average across the range of variables tested, as shown in Figure 2d.
 Robustness was quantified as the standard deviation of the correlation between model-predicted and actual values over 100 iterations and 10 folds of CV.
 A low standard deviation indicates high robustness since the method’s performance does not differ greatly depending on the specific subjects it was trained and tested on.